• Skip to primary navigation

 Processed food and a low histamine diet

 Eating processed food on a low histamine diet is a question of your personal sensitivities.
-For me, anything like burgers, take-aways or really processed sweets etc aren’t something I eat, or literally once or twice a year.
+For me, anything like burgers, take-aways or really processed sweets etc aren’t something I eat often, and I only choose those I know I tolerate well.
 They tend to be full of MSG and other preservatives, and the reaction I get from them isn’t worth it.
 It's far nicer just to make my own food!

 The term ‘processed’ is quite complex though – foods such as cream cheese, rice cakes, protein powders or certain snacks with low histamine ingredients can be understood to be processed and I eat some of those!
 If a product has a ton of ingredients that I don’t recognise and can’t pronounce then I tend to steer clear.
-So, for example, I use the Pulsin brown rice protein powder because it is 100% brown rice concentrate and nothing else.
-But I wouldn’t eat another brand with a ton of additives and flavourings in it.
 It really is down to your personal symptoms and how well you can tolerate different foods.

 The SIGHI list and nuts

-The good news is no, you don’t have to be nut-free if you follow the SIGHI list (unless you wish to be, or have a personal sensitivity or allergy to nuts).
-But saying that, certain nuts are OK, and others are best restricted.
+The good news is no, you don’t have to be nut-free if you follow the SIGHI list (unless you wish to be, have been advised to be by your doctor or dietician, or have a personal sensitivity or allergy to nuts).
+But saying that, certain nuts are OK as per the SIGHI list, and others are best restricted.

 Nuts scoring a 0 include pistachios, brazil nuts and macadamia.
-Almonds score a 1 and I have read elsewhere that pecans are OK in small quantities (for some reason they are not mentioned on SIGHI).
-Other nuts such as peanuts score 3 and so are probably best avoided.
+Almonds score a 1, while other nuts such as peanuts score 3 and so are probably best avoided.

 Have a peek at my low histamine nuts and seeds list for more info and some recipes too!